Many people may not know that the secret arsenal for successful target social media marketing is about knowing the people and the community.

 But with more than 800 million active global users, the low-business competition presents a huge chance because you can reach many people at a relatively low cost.

-Like many social platforms, TikTok algorithms favor paid content.
+Like many social channels, TikTok algorithms favor paid content.

 You can use TikTok PPC (Pay-per-click) ads to engage users with content that demonstrates your brand value.
 By segmenting your audience, you can find trends amidst your buying personas.